 To help prevent the laundering of cash and to help obtain documentation that could be used to prosecute money launderers, the government requires you to save and store records on certain cash transactions.
 Some transactions also require that reports be electronically filed and stored.
-Please see Section 1 Page 14-16 and Sections 7 and 8 in this resource binder for additional information on E-Filing these types of reports.
+Please see more on this topic in Section 1 (current) and Sections 7 and 8 in this resource binder for additional information on E-Filing these types of reports.